emdragee/emily.drage/input/portfolio/documents/emilydrage.md

 ---

 This site is powered by Cloudflare Pages, a free and reliable hosting platform for static websites.
-For this project, I used the minimalist static site generator Adduce.
+For this project, I used the static site generator Adduce.
 Why?
 Because I’d already crafted a custom template using HTML, CSS, and JavaScript, and most other generators seem to lean heavily on pre-built themes.
 Adduce’s simplicity made it the perfect match for my vision, allowing me to seamlessly integrate my existing design.

 - Explore my GitHub Repo: [github.com/emdragee/emily.drage](https://github.com/emdragee/emily.drage)